hannahrahman/gigabit1.0/README.md

 # How to set up
 1. Download as a Zip File
-2. Open a Code Editor of your choice.
+2. Open in a Code Editor of your choice.
 3. Run the code!

+# Creators

+1. Sheikha Hanna Rahman
+2. Rushini Thiranya
+3. Chathura Prabath Jayasingha
+4. Rashmika Rajapaksha